concord-consortium/starter-projects/README.md

-Follow the instructions in this [Guide](https://docs.google.com/document/d/1EacCSUhaHXaL8ll8xjcd4svyguEO-ipf5aF980-_q8E) to setup an S3 & Cloudfront distribution that can be used with Github actions.
+Follow the instructions in this [Guide](https://docs.google.com/document/d/1EacCSUhaHXaL8ll8xjcd4svyguEO-ipf5aF980-_q8E) to setup an S3 & Cloudfront distribution that can be used with GitHub actions.
 See also `s3_deploy.sh`, and `./github/ci.yml`.

 Production releases to S3 are based on the contents of the /dist folder and are built automatically by GitHub Actions